elena-vi/elena-vi.github.io/README.md

 ### Humble Programmer
 ----
 ### Résumé
-Innovative, the confident and motivated developer.
+Innovative, confident and motivated developer.
 Makers Academy alumna who is passionate about writing good, clean and reusable code by following best practices of test-driven development.

 ### Experience: